Is Costa Rica safe for new travelers?

 For backpackers, Costa Rica is most likely a country you’ll be passing through.

 Whether you’re heading south towards Panama or north towards Nicaragua, you’ll find the southern region of Central America to be the safest.
+Compare Costa Rica vs Nicaragua is you’re low on time.

 Border crossings can be difficult, but if you stick with a trusted coach service, you won’t have any problems.